kvzhao/DSP_Course/README.md

 #DSP_Course

-A repo storing the weekly assignments of DSP course.
+The Repo stores the weekly assignments of DSP course.

 ##Features
 * Basically, each homework will be coded by C language